StefH/GitHubReleaseNotes/Wix/HowTo.md

 ## Update release
 Do Chocolatey first

-## Build tool
-Build in release mode

 ## Update version
-Use LinqPad on `generate guid.linq` to generate + update the product guid,.
+Use LinqPad on `generate guid.linq` to generate + update the product guid and the upgrade guid.

 ## Build setup
 Build setup project